 The Affordable Units referenced in this manual are not the same as public housing units that are funded largely by governmental programs such as those administered by the U.S. Department of Housing and Urban Development ("HUD") programs and that are owned, operated and managed by a public housing authority ("PHA").
-As defined by HUD, "public housing was established to provide decent and safe rental housing for
+As defined by HUD, "public housing was established to provide decent and safe rental housing for http://portal.hud.gov/hudportal/HUD?src=/program_offices/comm_planning/library/glossary/, accessed June 13, 2016.

-1 In accordance with US Department of Housing and Urban Development ("HUD") definitions and UHAC practice, "household" references the number of persons in the unit and not the size of the unit.
-See for example, HUD's definition of household as "[o]ne or more persons occupying a housing unit" -- in other words, the number of persons in the home.
-HUD website accessed June 13, 2016. http://portal.hud.gov/hudportal/HUD?src=/program_offices/comm_planning/library/glossary/, HUD accessed June 13, 2016.
 See also, UHAC regulation N.J.A.C.
 5:80-26.4, "In determining the initial rents and initial sales prices for compliance with the Affordability Average requirements for restricted units ... the following standards shall be used: 1.
 A studio shall be affordable to a one-person household."
-(Emphasis added). eligible low-income families, the elderly, and persons with disabilities.
-Public housing comes in all sizes and types, from scattered single-family houses to high rise apartments for elderly families.
-There are approximately 1.2 million households [in the US] living in public housing units[.]2 Some municipalities create their own PHAs which operate and manage public housing within the municipality.
+(Emphasis added).